Lawsuit challenges Wisconsin districts after census release

 MADISON, Wis.
 (AP) — Democrats filed a lawsuit Friday asking a federal court to throw out Wisconsin’s current congressional and legislative district boundaries, arguing the 10-year-old maps are unconstitutional and shouldn’t be used as the starting point for new districts set to be drawn in the coming months.

 The lawsuit came less than 24 hours after the U.S. Census Bureau released the data to used in the redistricting process.
-Democratic elections attorney Marc Elias filed the lawsuit in U.S. District Court in Madison on behalf of six Wisconsin voters.
+Marc Elias, a prominent Democratic lawyer who also is leading the party’s legal fight against new voting restrictions, filed the lawsuit in U.S. District Court in Madison on behalf of six Wisconsin voters.

 The current maps were drawn by Republicans and enacted by then-Gov. Scott Walker in 2011.
 The lawsuit asks the court to prevent the Wisconsin Elections Commission from using the current maps for any future elections and to draw new maps if Gov. Tony Evers and legislators don’t reach a deal.